osisoft/AVEVA-Adapter-Modbus-Docs/V1/Configuration/OSIsoft Adapter for Modbus TCP data selection configuration.md

 You cannot modify Modbus TCP data selection configurations manually.
 You must use the REST endpoints to add or edit the configuration.

-Complete the following procedure to configure the Modbus TCP data selection:
+Complete the following steps to configure the Modbus TCP data selection:

 1. Using any text editor, create a file that contains a Modbus TCP data selection in the JSON format.
     - For content structure, see [Modbus TCP data selection examples](#modbus-tcp-data-selection-examples).
     - For a table of all available parameters, see [Modbus TCP data selection parameters](#modbus-tcp-data-selection-parameters).
 2. Save the file.
 For example, `DataSelection.config.json`.
-3. Use any of the [Configuration tools](xref:ConfigurationTools) capable of making HTTP requests to execute either a `POST` or `PUT` command to their appropriate endpoint:
+3. Use any of the [Configuration tools](xref:ConfigurationTools) capable of making HTTP requests to run either a `POST` or `PUT` command to their appropriate endpoint:

     **Note:** The following examples use Modbus1 as the adapter component name.
 For more information on how to add a component, see [System components configuration](xref:SystemComponentsConfiguration).